 Many pressurized tank cars can transport flammable liquids on the rail: DOT-105, 109, 112, 114, and 120.
-DOT-113C120W tank cars are specifically authorized to transport cryogenic liquids under HMR that address both safety and insulated design.
-Rail tank cars are authorized to transport methane in liquefied form in the above countries.
-In the U.S., DOT-113C120W tank cars are authorized to transport ethylene but not LNG.
+DOT-113C120W tank cars are specifically authorized to transport cryogenic liquids under the HMR that address both safety and insulated design.
+Rail tank cars are authorized to transport methane in liquefied form in other countries including Canada.
+In the U.S., DOT-113C120W tank cars are authorized to transport refrigerated ethylene but not LNG.
 Other similar specification cryogenic tank cars are authorized for transporting hydrogen, nitrogen, oxygen, and argon.
 DOT-113C120W tanks are designed specifically for cryogenic cargo transportation and are equipped with additional safety features compared to pressurized tank cars.
-These additional safety features include a protective housing around all valves, gauges, closures, and pressure-relief devices to protect from solar radiation, mud, sand, adverse environmental exposures, and mechanical
+An important safety aspect of cryogenically transported liquids is the regulated maximum filling density for the container.
+In its petition for rulemaking, the AAR has proposed the pressure control settings summarized in Table 2 below for the transport of LNG in rail tank cars.